-We need to determine the current value of your property, who the lenders are, what the balance owed is, and how far behind the payments are.
-From this we will know whether to proceed with a Short Sale.
+I will need to determine the current value of your property, find out who the lenders are, what the balance owed is, and how far behind the payments are.
+From this we will know how to best proceed with a Short Sale.

 2. List the property for sale.

-We need to find a qualified buyer in order to submit a short sale request to your lender. this process of finding a buyer can take anywhere from few days to a few months.
-We give you regular updates, as often as you want.
+We’ll need to find a qualified buyer in order to submit a short sale request to your lender.
+The process of finding a buyer can take anywhere from few days to a few months.
+I will give you regular updates, as often as you want.

 3. Gather supporting financial documentation.

-While we are waiting for a buyer to make an offer, we need you to gather some information to send to the bank.
+While we wait for a buyer to make an offer, you will gather some financial information to send to the bank.

 ▪ Third Party Authorization – this give the bank permission to speak with your Realtor® directly.